AndroidPatch/APatchDocs/docs/apm-guide.md

 ## Boot scripts {#boot-scripts}

-There are two types of scripts in APatch depending on their mode of operation: post-fs-data mode and late_start service mode.
+In APatch, scripts are divided into two types based on their running mode: post-fs-data mode and late_start service mode.

 - post-fs-data mode

   - This stage is BLOCKING.
-The boot process is paused before execution is done, or 10 seconds have passed.
+The boot process is paused before execution is done or after 10 seconds.
   - Scripts run before any modules are mounted.
 This allows a module developer to dynamically adjust their modules before it gets mounted.
   - This stage happens before Zygote is started, which pretty much means everything in Android.
   - **WARNING:** Using `setprop` will deadlock the boot process!
 Please use `resetprop -n <prop_name> <prop_value>` instead.
-  - **Only run scripts in this mode if necessary.**
+  - **Only run scripts in this mode if necessary**.

 - late_start service mode

   - This stage is NON-BLOCKING.
 Your script runs in parallel with the rest of the booting process.
-  - **This is the recommended stage to run most scripts.**
+  - **This is the recommended stage to run most scripts**.

-APatch has two more types of start scripts depending on where they are stored: General scripts and Module scripts.
+In APatch, startup scripts are divided into two types based on their storage location: General scripts and Module scripts.

 - General scripts
   - Placed in `/data/adb/post-fs-data.d`, `/data/adb/service.d`, `/data/adb/post-mount.d` or `/data/adb/boot-completed.d`.